 "Consultations are not currently under way.
 There are contacts, of course, but there is no process that could be called consultations," Kremlin spokesman Dmitry Peskov said.

-Russia had nothing to add beyond the position that President Vladimir Putin laid out at a summit with President Trump in August, Mr Peskov said, adding that any peace deal must address the "root causes of the conflict", a phrase Moscow has long used to refer to its demands.
+He said Russia had nothing to add beyond the position Mr Putin laid out at a summit with Mr Trump in August, adding that any peace deal must address the "root causes of the conflict", a phrase Moscow has long used to refer to its demands.

-With another winter approaching in the war, Russian troops occupy almost one-fifth of Ukraine and are poised to capture their first substantial city in nearly two years - the ruined eastern railway hub of Pokrovsk.
+With another winter approaching in the nearly four-year-old war, Russian troops occupy almost one-fifth of Ukraine and are slowly advancing while bombarding Ukrainian energy supplies and cities as the cold winter sets in.

-Video footage released by Russia's defence ministry showed its troops moving freely through its southern area, patrolling deserted streets lined with charred apartment blocks.
+Neither statement could be independently verified, although video released by Russia's defence ministry showed its troops moving freely through the southern part of Pokrovsk, patrolling deserted streets lined with charred apartment blocks.

 'Peace cannot be capitulation' - France